brice-t/jPhpsass/README.md

 When including a CSS file (e.g. with addCSSLink()) you should set 'sass'=>true as a param.

 Another way of having a file compiled with Sass is including as file with .scss or .sass extension.
-You can set expected extensions in the comma-separated value of _phpsass\_extensions_ under the _jResponseHtml_ section.
+You can set expected extensions in the comma-separated value of _CSSprepro\_phpsass\_extensions_ under the _jResponseHtml_ section.

 E.g. in your response :